Skip to content

 Perfect Match – Shirt Fit and Cuts

-Everyone knows them, everyone loves them, and they are always well received: we are talking about men's shirts.
+Everyone knows them, everyone loves them and they always go down well: We're talking about men's shirts.

-The shirt can look back on not only a colorful but, above all, a long history.
-Beginning as a simple outer garment, the shirt first evolved into a mere undershirt, which only returned to prominence in the 16th century.
-With a button placket running the entire length of the garment, the shirt could be easily put on and taken off.
+The shirt can look back not only on an eventful history, but above all on a long one.
+Starting out as a simple outer garment, the shirt first developed into a pure undershirt, which only came to the fore again in the 16th century.
+With a button placket along the entire length of the garment, the shirt was easy to put on and take off again.

-The foundation of today's shirt was laid and has since accompanied us faithfully through all fashion eras.
+The foundation stone of today's shirt had been laid and has faithfully accompanied us through all fashion eras ever since.

-How do you recognize a high-quality men's shirt?
+How can you recognize a high-quality men's shirt?

-To avoid disappointment after just a few weeks of buying a shirt, you should pay attention to these important quality features in advance when it comes to shirt cut and fit:
+To avoid disillusionment after just a few weeks of buying a shirt, you should pay attention to these important quality features in advance when it comes to shirts cut and fit:

-• Take a closer look at the shirt's fabric.
-A high-quality men's shirt is made of at least 90% cotton.
+• Take a closer look at the fabric of the shirt.
+A high-quality men's shirt is made from at least 90% cotton.

 • If the percentage is lower, the shirt will not only quickly look third-rate, but will also lose its breathability.

-• Even a layperson can quickly tell whether the seams are narrow or wide.
-The latter indicates a more affordable finish.
+• Even a layman can quickly recognize whether the seams are narrow or wide.
+In the latter case, this indicates a cheaper finish.

-• The back of a shirt should always be longer than the front.
+• The back of a shirt must always be longer than the front.
 Why?
-This is so the shirt doesn't slip out of your trousers when bending over or making significant movements.
+So that the shirt does not slip out of your trousers when you bend over or make large movements.

-• Cheaply produced shirts usually do not have a split back yoke.
-Instead, the horizontal seam ensures a good fit in the chest area.
+• Shirts produced at low prices usually do not have a split back yoke.
+The horizontal seam is responsible for a good fit in the chest area.

-• If you plan on wearing cufflinks, bring them with you when you try on your favorite jacket.
-Then you can see right away whether the sleeve length suits you.
+• If you want to wear cufflinks, take them with you when you try on your favorite jacket.
+Then you can immediately see whether the sleeve length suits you.

-What fits are available and which one is right for you?
+What fits are there and which one is right for you?

-To ensure a shirt fits your body type, there are a variety of fits and cuts.
-We'll introduce you to the four most common styles and explain who they're suitable for.
+To ensure that a shirt suits your body type, there are a wide variety of shirt fits and cuts.
+We present the four most common shapes and explain who they are suitable for.

-Super Slim – The shirt for sportsmen and women
+Super Slim - the shirt for sportsmen and athletes

-To ensure that the fit man can also cut a good figure in his professional life, there is a special fit specifically for the athletic body.
-The shirt 's cut is wider at the shoulders, arms, and chest than other fits, thus offering sufficient freedom of movement without feeling tight.
+So that the well-trained man can also cut a good figure at work, there is a special fit for the athlete's body.
+The cut of the shirt is wider at the shoulders, arms and chest than other fits and therefore offers enough freedom of movement without being tight.
 The cut tapers towards the waist.

-The slim fit shirt is the closest relative to the super slim cut.
-Here, too, the focus is on a narrower waist, but without requiring a broad chest.
+The slim fit shirt is the closest relative of the super slim cut.
+Here too, the focus is on a narrower waist, but without assuming a broad chest.
 In short: the shirt that suits anyone with a slim build.

-The Modern Fit cut also focuses on a slimmer silhouette, but forgives smaller problem areas because it doesn't sit as close to the body as its tailored predecessors.
+The Modern Fit cut also focuses on a slimmer silhouette, but is more forgiving of smaller problem areas as it is not as close to the body as its fitted predecessors.

-Super Slim – The shirt for sportsmen and women
+Super Slim - the shirt for sportsmen and athletes

-To ensure that the fit man can also cut a good figure in his professional life, there is a special fit specifically for the athletic body.
-The shirt 's cut is wider at the shoulders, arms, and chest than other fits, thus offering sufficient freedom of movement without feeling tight.
+So that the well-trained man can also cut a good figure at work, there is a special fit for the athlete's body.
+The cut of the shirt is wider at the shoulders, arms and chest than other fits and therefore offers enough freedom of movement without being tight.
 The cut tapers towards the waist.

 The weaves

-To help you understand the different terms on your next shopping trip, we'll give you a brief overview of the most common weave types.
+To help you understand the different terms on your next shopping trip, we'll give you a brief overview of the most common weaves.

-The most commonly used weave for shirts is poplin.
-Thanks to its fine texture, the fabric is particularly breathable, although it can sometimes appear slightly transparent in light colors.
+The most commonly used weave in the shirts sector is poplin.
+Thanks to its fine structure, the fabric is particularly breathable, but sometimes appears slightly transparent in light colors.

 Oxford

-Small diamonds and wickerwork: The Oxford style is not only robust but also particularly comfortable to wear.
+Small diamonds and basket weave: the Oxford style is not only robust, but also particularly comfortable to wear against the skin.

-The herringbone pattern is one of the most well-known weaves.
-The alternating herringbone patterns give the fabric an elegant look.
-This fabric is considered particularly opaque.
+The herringbone pattern is one of the best-known weaves.
+The alternating "herringbone" gives the fabric a sophisticated look.
+This fabric is particularly opaque.

 Twill

-A bias-cut weave and a particularly tight weave characterize twill fabric.
-You're probably most familiar with it as denim, but it also makes shirts truly special.
+Twill fabric is characterized by a diagonal weave and a particularly dense weave.
+You probably know it best as denim, but it also makes shirts something very special.

 Which shirt for which occasion?